Satisfactory Academic Progress

 Example: Susie is in a 30 hour graduate program.
 She must complete the degree in 45 hours to receive financial aid.
 John just changed to a 60 hour graduate program from a 30 hour program.
 He must complete the degree in 90 hours to receive financial aid.
 The 90 hours includes the hours from the first program.

-Attempted Hours/Credit Hour Pace: Attempted hours are any credits a student is registered in at the time aid is disbursed.
-Financial aid recipients who receive all failing grades at the end of any term will automatically be placed on suspension.
-Effective Fall 2011, Federal Regulation now requires a comprehensive review of all credit hours attempted rather than a review of each semester independently regardless of whether financial aid was received.
+Attempted Hours/Credit Hour Pace: Attempted hours are any credits a student is enrolled in at the time aid is disbursed.
 Students are expected to complete 67% or more of the hours attempted over the history of their graduate college credits.
 This will include transfer hours from other institutions as well as all credit hours at FHSU.
 See Table 2 above to determine which grades will be counted as completed and non-completed at the end of the semester.

 Grade Point Average: Graduate students are required to maintain a cumulative grade point average of 3.00 ("B") or better.